dotnet/android/Documentation/guides/building-apps/build-items.md

 The Build action 'AndroidLintConfig' should be used in conjunction with the [`$(AndroidLintEnabled)`](~/android/deploy-test/building-apps/build-properties.md#androidlintenabled) property.
 Files with this build action will be merged together and passed to the android `lint` tooling.
-They should be XML files which contain information on which tests to enable and disable.
+They should be XML files containing information on tests to enable and disable.

 See the [lint documentation](https://developer.android.com/studio/write/lint) for more details.

 ## AndroidManifestOverlay

-The `AndroidManifestOverlay` build action can be used to provide additional `AndroidManifest.xml` files to the [Manifest Merger](https://developer.android.com/studio/build/manifest-merge) tool.
+The `AndroidManifestOverlay` build action can be used to provide `AndroidManifest.xml` files to the [Manifest Merger](https://developer.android.com/studio/build/manifest-merge) tool.
-Files with this build action will be passed to the Manifest Merger along with the main `AndroidManifest.xml` file and any additional manifest files from references.
+Files with this build action will be passed to the Manifest Merger along with the main `AndroidManifest.xml` file and manifest files from references.
 These will then be merged into the final manifest.

-You can use this build action to provide additional changes and settings to your app depending on your build configuration.
+You can use this build action to provide changes and settings to your app depending on your build configuration.
 For example, if you need to have a specific permission only while debugging, you can use the overlay to inject that permission when debugging.
 For example, given the following